hotwired/stimulus/docs/01_hello_stimulus.md

 ### Wrap-Up and Next Steps

 * Congratulations!
 You've just written your first Stimulus controller
-* Those are the basics; see below for details and additional APIs
-* ...
+* We've covered the basics; keep reading to learn more